PriyaKashyapp/Emotion-Based-Image-Captioning-using-Hugging-Face.-/README.md

 Moesif Blog on Building RESTful API with Flask

-This approach leverages Hugging Face for generating emotionally descriptive captions, integrating image captioning and emotion detection into a user-friendly web application.
-This project demonstrates the practical application of machine learning models in creating engaging and interactive tools using Hugging face

 NOTE: For reference, please check the attached integrated file which includes both the model code and Flask code under the name Module.py